Combining AstraZeneca and mRNA COVID-19 vaccines is effective -Danish study

-COPENHAGEN, Aug 2 (Reuters) - Combining AstraZeneca's (AZN.L) COVID-19 vaccine with a second dose from either Pfizer-BioNTech (PFE.N), (22UAy.DE) or Moderna's (MRNA.O) jab provides "good protection", Denmark's State Serum Institute said on Monday.
+COPENHAGEN (Reuters) - Combining AstraZeneca’s COVID-19 vaccine with a second dose from either Pfizer-BioNTech or Moderna’s jab provides “good protection”, Denmark’s State Serum Institute said on Monday.

 More than 144,000 Danes, mostly frontline personnel in the health sector and the elderly, received their first jab with AstraZeneca’s vaccine but were subsequently vaccinated with either Pfizer-BioNTech or Moderna’s shots.